EliteSushi/TCCM_Thesis/README.md

-# TCCM MSc Thesis (2025): Computational Exploration of Non-Valence Anions from Biological Quinones
+# Computational Exploration of Non-Valence Anions from Biological Quinones (TCCM MSc Thesis 2025)

 Welcome to the repository for my MSc TCCM thesis!
 This repository contains all the files and resources related to my research on the computational exploration of non-valence anions from biological quinones.